-HAP Empowered's QAPI is administered by a multidisciplinary Clinical Quality Management Committee (CQMC) which includes administrative staff, physicians, and other clinical and quality personnel.
+HAP Empowered's QAPI is administered by the multidisciplinary Clinical Quality Management Committee (CQMC), which includes administrative staff, physicians, and other clinical and quality personnel.
 The individual components of the QAPI are the responsibility of the HAP Quality Improvement (QI) personnel.
-An annual evaluation of the effectiveness of the QIP is conducted by internal QI staff and the members of the CQMC.
+An annual evaluation of the effectiveness of the QAPI is conducted by internal QI staff and the members of the CQMC.
 The CQMC meets every other month and reviews reports and results of studies.
-Examples may include PCP satisfaction surveys, HEDIS® results, MTMP, program documents and evaluations and network analysis.
+Examples may include PCP satisfaction surveys, HEDIS[®] results, Medication Therapy Management Program (MTMP), documents and evaluations, and network analysis.
 The CQMC then makes recommendations for any necessary changes.
-The activities of the Committee are reported to the Board of Directors.
-HAP Empowered obtains feedback from the Advisory Council.
-In addition to the committee and board members, HAP facilitates the participation of providers and the interdisciplinary care team in the Quality Improvement Program in the following ways:
+The activities of the CQMC are reported to the Board of Directors.
+HAP Empowered also obtains feedback from the Advisory Council.
+In addition to the committee and board members, HAP Empowered facilitates the participation of providers and the interdisciplinary care team in the Quality Improvement Program in the following ways:

-- Provider educational articles - PCP access to a web-based portal that identifies gaps in care for their members - PCPs receive an annual satisfaction survey regarding satisfaction with the QI program, Health Outreach programs, Case Management and Utilization Review processes. - The Quality Improvement Program, Work Plan and Annual Evaluation of the QIP are on HAP Empowered website.
+- Provider educational articles - PCP access to a web-based portal that identifies gaps in care for their members - PCPs receive an annual satisfaction survey regarding satisfaction with the QI program, population health programs, Case Management and Utilization Review processes - The Quality Improvement Program, Work Plan and Annual Evaluation of the QIP are on the HAP Empowered website

-HAP Empowered MI Health Link facilitates the participation of the members and caregivers in the QI program through:
+HAP Empowered facilitates the participation of the members and caregivers in the QI program through:

-- Representation on the Advisory Council

-- Member Satisfaction Survey

-- The Quality Improvement Program, Work Plan and Annual Evaluation of the QIP are on the website
+- Representation on the Consumer Advisory Council - Member Satisfaction Survey - The Quality Improvement Program, Work Plan and annual evaluation of the QAPI are available on the HAP Empowered website